LyzrCore/lyzr-framework/README.md

-# lyzr-framework
+# Lyzr Agent Framework
-Lyzr is a cutting-edge agent framework that natively integrates Safe AI and Responsible AI modules within its core architecture.
-It's the first and only framework designed from the ground up to tackle the challenges of reliability and ethical compliance in AI agents.
+Lyzr is an agent framework that natively integrates Safe AI and Responsible AI modules within its core architecture.
+It's the first and only framework designed from the ground up to tackle the challenges of reliability and safe AI compliance in AI agents.

 # 🚀 Why Lyzr?
-# The Challenge
+# The POC Issue
-Unreliable Agents: Over 95% of AI agent projects remain proof-of-concepts (POCs) due to issues like hallucinations and inaccurate context retrieval.
+Over 95% of AI agent projects remain proof-of-concepts (POCs) due to hallucinations, inappropriate agent behavior and inability to handle complex agentic workflows.
-Inappropriate Behavior: Agents can exhibit toxicity, bias, and other undesirable behaviors.
-Regulatory Hurdles: Industries like finance and insurance face strict regulations that make deploying unreliable AI solutions risky.

 # Our Solution
-Lyzr reimagines the agent architecture by focusing on data processing before and after large language model (LLM) calls.
+Lyzr reimagines the agent architecture by focusing on data processing before and after large language model (LLM) call within the agent architecture.

 ![Lyzr Agent Architecture](https://github.com/LyzrCore/lyzr-framework/blob/25a619b7466304333f49edc07209d132a3135d44/images/lyzr-agent-architecture.png)

-This approach ensures:
-Enhanced Reliability: Minimizes hallucinations and inaccuracies.
-Ethical Compliance: Reduces toxicity and bias.
-Regulatory Readiness: Meets strict industry standards for deployment.

 # 🧩 Core Agent Architecture